JohnCoates/Aerial/Readme.md

 ![screenshot](https://cloud.githubusercontent.com/assets/499192/10754102/c58cc076-7c95-11e5-9579-4275740ba339.png)

+## Add Local Cahce

+You can add the mov file cache to Aerial.

+1. Download the `mov` files form [http://a1.phobos.apple.com/us/r1000/000/Features/atv/AutumnResources/videos/entries.json](http://a1.phobos.apple.com/us/r1000/000/Features/atv/AutumnResources/videos/entries.json)

+2. Put them into `~/Downloads/AerialMovCache/` ( Just add a new folder `AerialMovCache` in your `Downloads` and put the `mov` files into it. )

+And Aerial will use the cached `mov` if the file exists in `~/Downloads/AerialMovCache/`

 ## Features
 * **Auto Load Latest Aerials:** Aerials are loaded directly from Apple, so you're never out of date.
 * **Play Different Aerial On Each Display:** If you've got multiple monitors, this setting loads a different aerial for each of your displays.